Matt Floyd

 Matt Floyd (born 30 November 1980) is a British broadcaster who works for Sky Sports.

 During his TV career, he has presented coverage of several major sporting events including the 2015 Cricket World Cup and the Indian Premier League.
 He was the main television presenter of Cricket AM with Sarah-Jane Mee.

 Early life

-Floyd was born in London, England, and was educated at University College School in London.
+Floyd was born in London, England, and was educated at the private University College School in London.
 He obtained a 2:1 degree in classics from Keble College, Oxford.
 Floyd played first-class cricket while studying at Oxford, making his debut for Oxford UCCE against Middlesex at Oxford in 2001.
 He made a further three first-class appearances for Oxford UCCE, as well as playing for Oxford University against Cambridge University in The University Match of 2001, a match in which he made his only first-class century with a score of 128 not out.

 Television broadcasting career

 Floyd presented Cricket AM, the cricket version of Soccer AM, for Sky Sports.

 He regularly presents the coverage of the Indian Premier League (IPL).
 Although he specialises in cricket he has also been the main presenter for Sky Sports coverage of Spanish football's La Liga.

 He is a regular contributor to the Sky Sports blogs, especially during the Indian Premier League season.
 He has been referred to as having the 'hardest job' in IPL broadcasting.
 He has also hosted the prestigious English Cricket Board 'Coach of the Year' Awards.